 For some rough estimates of purge valve replacement costs, assuming a shop rate of $150 an hour:

-For a 2004 Ram 1500 with a 4.7 liter engine, the labor time to replaced the purge valve is .3 of an hour.
+For a 2004 Ram 1500 with a 4.7 liter engine, the labor time to replace the purge valve is .3 of an hour.
 An OE part costs about $105, and various aftermarket valves cost about $32.
 That would make the job about $150 using factory parts, or about $78 using aftermarket parts.

 For a 2017 Ford Escape with a 2.0 liter engine, the labor time to replace the purge valve .6 of an hour.
-It’s a little harder than most as it has permanently attached lines that run to harder-to-access connectors than usual.
+It’s a little harder to access than most as it has permanently attached lines that run to harder-to-access connectors than usual.
 An OE part costs about $126, and an aftermarket Dorman part, which splices into the lines rather than replacing them as the OE part would, costs about $33.
 That would make the job about $216 using factory parts, or about $123 using aftermarket parts.

 For a 2013 Honda Accord with a 3.5 liter engine, the labor time to replace the purge valve is .6 of an hour.
 An OE part costs about $35, and a Standard Products replacement costs about $27.
 That makes the job about $115 using factory parts, or about $107 using aftermarket parts.